machinecoin-project/electrum-mac/README.rst

-Electrum-MAC - Lightweight Litecoin client
+Electrum-MAC - Lightweight Machinecoin client
 ==========================================

-Electrum-MAC is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Electrum-MAC is a port of Electrum, the Bitcoin wallet, to Machinecoin.

 ::